Like it or not the stereotype often rings true: women emote and men clam up.

 They need grace and space to unlock the chest of emotions that they sometimes keep tucked away and hidden from their family because they think it’s their job to “be strong”.

-So if you know a dad whose child has left for Heaven, reach out in the next couple of weeks before Father’s Day.
+So if you know a dad whose child has left for Heaven, reach out in the next few days before Father’s Day.

 Take him fishing.
 Go for a ride.
 Tackle a project together.